 The flight path of a model aircraft is used to judge the shape of all manoeuvres, and manoeuvres must be entered and exited with straight and level upright or inverted flight of recognisable length.
-Centre manoeuvres start and finish on the same heading, while turn-around manoeuvres finish on a heading 180 degrees to entry.
+Centre manoeuvres start and finish on the same heading, while turn-around manoeuvres finish on a track 180 degrees from the entry.
 When appropriate, entry and exit of centre manoeuvres must be at the same altitude, unless specified otherwise.
 Positioning adjustments in altitude are allowed in turn-around manoeuvres.